 I first saw this back in 1991 and remember how much it cheered me up!
 Christmas just wouldn’t be the same without it.

-Clark Griswold wants to have a good old fashioned family Christmas for his long suffering wife and two kids and invites his in laws to join in what he feels will be the best family Christmas ever.
+Clark Griswold wants to have a good old-fashioned family Christmas for his long-suffering wife and two kids and invites his in-laws to join in what he feels will be the best family Christmas ever.
 What could go wrong?

 Well just about everything!
-From the very start, the luckless Clark (Chevy Chase) is beset with bad luck including an over-sized Christmas tree, a squirrel, Christmas house lights, tetchy in-laws, uninvited guests, Christmas dinner and a years supply of Jello instead of the big cash Christmas bonus from work he was expecting.
+From the very start, the luckless Clark (Chevy Chase) is beset with bad luck including an over-sized Christmas tree, a squirrel, Christmas house lights, tetchy in-laws, uninvited guests, Christmas dinner, and a years supply of Jello instead of the big cash Christmas bonus from work he was expecting.

 But Clark won’t have his plans denied no matter what goes wrong, not even the kidnapping of his boss by cousin Eddie!
-The determination and motivation to carry on when all around him is falling apart is admirable.
+The determination and motivation to carry on when all around him is falling apart are admirable.

 All the characters in Christmas Vacation are superb and work together well, ensuring they have the hap-hap-happiest Christmas they’ve ever had.

 Although there are parts of the film which are not suitable for very young viewers, it still comes out as a great family Christmas film.
-There are edited versions that cut out some of the swearing, so look out for those if easily offended.
+There are edited versions that cut out some of the cuss-words, so look out for those if easily offended.

-On the whole, the Griswold family Christmas goes from one disaster to the next, but ends happily for all concerned.
+On the whole, the Griswold family Christmas goes from one disaster to the next but ends happily for all concerned.
 Once seen, you’ll want to watch it every Christmas for years to come.